lockedatapublished/blog/content/posts/2018-03-03-google-power-bi.md

 saveRDS(token, file="googlesheets_token.rds")
 ```

-This springs open a window in your browser, and asks you to choose your prefered google account.
-You'll have to choose one, and allow 'tidyverse-googlsheets' access to continue.
+This springs open a window in your browser, and asks you to choose your preferred google account.
+You'll have to choose one, and allow 'tidyverse-googlesheets' access to continue.

 You should now see a page stating "Authentication complete.
 Please return to R."